 This has to do with the health of your body’s detoxification processes, specifically the liver and gut, to efficiently excrete estrogen.
 Most of the body’s detoxification happens within three stages that involve your liver (predominantly), gut, and kidneys.
 If those pathways are compromised, estrogen will build up creating imbalance over time.
 Here’s how these phases of detoxification work:

-- Phase 1 detoxification uses CYP enzymes in the liver that help break down estrogen into smaller molecules (also known as metabolites) via 3 pathways: 2-OH, 4-OH and 16-OH.
-The 2-OH pathway is considered the safest because of the anti-cancer properties of 2-OH metabolites.
+Phase 1 detoxification uses CYP enzymes in the liver that help break down estrogen into smaller molecules (also known as metabolites) via 3 pathways: 2-OH, 4-OH and 16-OH.
+The 2-OH pathway is considered the favorable and protective one.
 Conversely the 4-OH pathway is considered higher risk, since its metabolites can create reactive products that damage DNA.
 The third pathway to 16-OH creates the most estrogenic of the metabolites and may exacerbate high estrogen symptoms.
-So understanding metabolism in Phase 1 is super important.
+So supporting the liver in Phase 1 metabolism is super important.

 How to treat estrogen imbalance